lifegadget/ember-horizon/README.md

 ### Real Time

-ReThink DB -- like Firebase -- is a "real time database" which means that immediately following a change on the server, clients can be immediately updated with "subscritions" to those changes they're interested in.
-By default this addon will turn on this real-time feature for each model in your application but this is entirely configurable.
+ReThink DB -- like Firebase -- is a "real time database" which means that immediately following a change on the server, clients can be immediately updated with "subscriptions" to those changes they're interested in.
+By default this addon will turn this real-time feature on for each model in your application but this is entirely configurable.
 What this means in practice is that when your application calls `store.findAll()` for a particular model that model will "subscribe" to all future changes.
-This lazy loading strategy ensures you get active updates on models which you are being used while not paying the cost of getting updates to models that are not.
+This lazy loading strategy ensures you get active updates on models which are being used while not paying the cost of getting updates to models that are not.
+It's good to be lazy.

 This approach is the default but you can manage this in your `config/environment.js` file by changing the `horizon.realTime` variable.
 This variable can take the following values: